Trust and Security: How to Stay a Step Ahead

 It takes years to build trust with customers, but a breach can erode trust overnight.
 And customers have more choices than ever before, so they can easily go someplace else.
 Trust has become a key part of their decision-making and a way for an organization to differentiate itself and gain competitive advantage.

 Trust also creates value because you can move faster if you trust the partners in your network.
 You can move faster with onboarding new employees and new customers.
-DocuSign is using artificial intelligence, natural language processing and analytics to create digital trust systems to manage contracts and agreements.
+Docusign is using artificial intelligence, natural language processing and analytics to create digital trust systems to manage contracts and agreements.

 At the same time, trust and security involve more than technology.
 A lot of companies make the mistake of thinking that they can rely on tools to solve problems, but trust and security begin with policies and procedures—with partners who engage in open, honest and transparent communication with each other.